Youth Equity Learning Cohort

 - YWCA Minneapolis

-The Youth Equity Learning Cohort is funded by the Howland Family Endowment for Youth Leadership Development, and facilitated by Wilder Foundation’s Youth Leadership Initiative staff and youth.
+The Youth Equity Learning Cohort is funded by the Howland Family Endowment for Youth Leadership Development.
+The Wilder Foundation’s Youth Leadership Initiative staff and youth facilitate.

 Reviewed in 2019